Thai Cabbage Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Cabbage is an extra low-glycemic ingredient and also low in carbs, and as long as you use an approved sweetener, everything in this salad is approved for any phase of the original South Beach Diet and other low-carb or Keto diet plans.
+Cabbage is an extra low-glycemic ingredient and also low in carbs, and as long as you use an approved sweetener, everything in this salad is approved for low-carb or Keto diet plans or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: